yeokm1/yeokm1.github.io-hugo/content/post/2020/12/teardown-of-an-aviation-radio-kx155/index.md

 To a non-RF person like me, this really looks full of jargon...

-The schematic diagram of the Comms section in the scanned maintenance manual is too poor a resolution to be useful so I can only utilise the high-level block diagrams, extremely-blur board layouts and BOM where possible.
+The schematic diagram of the Comms section in the scanned maintenance manual is too poor a resolution to be useful so I can only utilise the high-level block diagrams, extremely-blur board layout diagrams and BOM where possible.

 ### Transmit Section